Shashankswat/demo/technical/installation-configuration/index.md

       <div class="col-md-12">
         <div class="card">
           <div class="card-block">
-            <div class="card-text">Site administrators can promote any normal user account to a site administrator, as well as demote other site administrators to regular users. <a href="https://help.github.com/enterprise/admin/guides/user-management/promoting-or-demoting-a-site-administrator/" target="_blank">Refer to the Enterprise 2.4 documentation</a> for full instructions.</div>
+            <div class="card-text">Site administrators can promote any normal user account to a site administrator, as well as demote other site administrators to regular users. <a href="https://help.github.com/enterprise/admin/guides/user-management/promoting-or-demoting-a-site-administrator/" target="_blank">Refer to the GitHub Enteprise documentation</a> for full instructions.</div>
           </div>
         </div>
       </div>